zoxpx/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model-operator/_index.md

 ---
-title: Secure your storage with a DaemonSet
+title: Secure your storage with the Operator
 description: Simple security setup using shared secrets and leveraging user authentication observed by Kubernetes
 keywords: portworx, kubernetes, security, jwt, secret, sharedsecret
 weight: 10